 Foundation policy states that assets are to be invested in a diversified portfolio of equity, fixed income and alternative strategies.
 No investment is to be made that will cause the total investment in equities or fixed income securities issued or guaranteed by any one person, firm, or corporation to exceed 5% of the then fair market value of the Foundation; provided, this restriction is not to apply to either well diversified mutual funds, pooled funds, unit trust, or the like, or direct obligations of the U.S. Government and its fully guaranteed agencies.
-Equity investments have an asset allocation range from 50% to 70% of the portfolio with a target weight of 60%; fixed income investments have an asset allocation range from 0% to 15% with a target weight of 7%; marketable alternative investments have an asset allocation range from 10% to 30% with a target weight of 20%; and real assets have an asset allocation range from 5% to 23% with a target weight of 13%.
+Equity investments have an asset allocation range from 50% to 70% of the portfolio with a target weight of 60%; fixed income investments have an asset allocation range from 10% to 30% with a target weight of 20%; and real assets have an asset allocation range from 5% to 23% with a target weight of 13%.